ionutbalosin/jvm-energy-consumption/README.md

 ```

 **Notes**:
-- `sudo` mode is important, otherwise the benchmarks will not be executed
+- `sudo` mode is needed, otherwise the benchmarks will not be executed

 ### Quarkus Hibernate ORM Panache Quickstart